-Phrasing
+Phrasing ms.

-Under the Quick Comment box you find settings that are important for the length of phrases and the pauses as T2 plays them - always in relation to this track.
+Under the Quick Comment box you find settings that are important for the length of Phrases and the pauses as T^2 plays them - always in relation to this Track.

-Generally, a phrase is a group of notes with a rest before and after.
+Generally, a Phrase is a group of notes with a rest before and after.

-If you enter the same millisecond values for Min and Max, the track will produce phrases and rests of this length.
+If you enter the same millisecond values for Min and Max, the Track will produce Phrases and rests of this length.
 If the maximum value is greater than Min, the value will be determined randomly within the given range.

-With the phrasing parameters you can configure a track so that it forms shorter or longer phrases than those you played.
-Lines finds your phrases in the Listener's memory.
-"Off", which is also can be selected, means that your phrase lengths are used unchanged.
-How Lines selects and uses phrases is explained below (Lines - Player Edit Algorithm).
+The Phrases you play and which Tango hears from you are the basic material for Lines.
+With the phrasing parameters you can configure a Track so that it forms shorter or longer Phrases than those you played.
+Lines finds your Phrases in the Listener's memory.
+"Off", which also can be selected, means that your Phrase lengths are used unchanged.
+How Lines selects and uses Phrases is explained below (Lines - Player Edit Algorithm).
+You can find out more about "Phrases" in the section Some basic information about "Phrases" further below.